 Mario Andretti – 1940

-For 36 years, the Italian-born American racing driver kept the heat on stock car, U.S. championship, and Formula One racers.
+For 36 years, the Italian-born American racing driver kept the heat on stock cars, U.S. championships, and Formula One racers.
 He drove them all.

 Bernadette Peters – 1948

 The award-winning actress graced both stage and screen, sharing her humor and musical talents.
 Peters keeps us in stitches in The Jerk and plays a memorable Annie Oakley in Annie Get Your Gun.

 The immensely talented dramatic actress, Mercedes Ruehl, has earned several awards for her performances on both stage and screen.
 Her role as Anne in The Fisher King earned her an Academy Award for Best Supporting Actress.
 Ruehl earned a Tony for her role as Bella in the Neil Simon drama Lost In Yonkers.
 She revived the role for the 1993 opposite Richard Dreyfus.